Edgar Díaz (baseball)

-Edgar Díaz Serrano (born February 8, 1964) is a retired Major League Baseball shortstop.
-He played during two seasons at the major league level for the Milwaukee Brewers.
+Edgar Díaz Serrano (born February 8, 1964) is a Puerto Rican former professional baseball shortstop.
+He played during two seasons in Major League Baseball (MLB) for the Milwaukee Brewers.
 He was signed as an amateur free agent by the Brewers in 1982.
 Díaz played his first professional season (in American baseball) with their Rookie league Pikeville Brewers in 1982, and his last with the Toronto Blue Jays' Triple-A Syracuse Chiefs in 1995.